MicrosoftDocs/azure-docs/articles/site-recovery/azure-to-azure-how-to-enable-replication-ade-vms.md

 This article describes how to enable replication of Azure disk encryption (ADE) enabled VMs, from one Azure region to another.

 >[!NOTE]
->Only Azure VMs running Windows OS enabled for [encryption with Azure AD app](https://aka.ms/ade-aad-app) are currently supported by Azure Site Recovery.
+>Only Azure VMs running Windows OS and [enabled for encryption with Azure AD app](https://aka.ms/ade-aad-app) are currently supported by Azure Site Recovery.
 >

 ## Required user permissions